tsprlng/useful-pgp-agent/tools/README.md

 Finally, add `$HOME/.cargo/bin` to your PATH to be able to run the installed binaries.

+`opgpcard` uses the PC/SC framework.
+So on Linux-based systems, you need to make sure the `pcscd` service is running, to be able to access your OpenPGP cards.

 ## opgpcard

 A tool to inspect, configure and use OpenPGP cards.
 All calls of this tool are